liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 1. Read one booking, specified by an ID
 1. Delete a booking, specified by an ID

+If the booking to be read cannot be found by id, return a 404.

 If the booking for deletion cannot be found by id, return a 404.

 All booking content should be passed as JSON.